Disclaimers: See Part 1

 Chapter 13: Samurai Training

 'My avidity for Xena grates on her nerves and causes her to leave me.'
-Gabrielle mused.
-'Yet she can be jealous, even when we are no longer committed to one another.'
+Gabrielle mentally groused.
+'Yet, she can be jealous.
+Even when we are no longer committed to one another.'

 Gabrielle would be damned if she was going back to her lonely cabin and sulk over a love that wasn't returned.
 The bard hoped where she was headed, it was empty of Samurai, that way she could work up a sweat doing her drills without spectators.
-Zicalus stated, the armory was also used as a training room and Gabrielle wanted to utilize it to its fullest.
+Zicalus stated the armory was also used as a training room, and she wanted to utilize it to its fullest.

-She observed the entire room and saw that there was more than several other warriors in the armory along with her.
-Two was using the sparring area, dueling with their katanas.
-A few looked at her like an intruder while most continued with their own training.
-Gabrielle thought of leaving, but decided to stay and found an unoccupied space to herself.
+She observed the entire area and saw that there were more than several other warriors occupying its space along with her.
+Two were using the sparring area, dueling with their katanas.
+A few looked at her like an intruder, whilst most continued with their own battle practice.
+Gabrielle ruminated on leaving, but decided to stay and found an unoccupied section of the armory to herself.

 Drawing her sais and giving them a couple of twirls in her hands, the short-haired blonde began her routine.
-Some of the Samurai watched her, amazed at Gabrielle's agile speed when she performed her somersaults and strikes.
-Gabrielle however, was in her own world as she released her frustration and energy in every fluid movement.
+After awhile, some of the Samurai watched her, amazed at Gabrielle's agile speed when she performed her somersaults and strikes.
+Gabrielle, however, was in her own world as she released her frustration and energy in every fluid movement.

-'I gave you everything, Xena!' she vented while doing multiple kicks.
+'I gave you everything, Xena!'
+She vented internally, doing multiple kicks.
 'I loved you more than anybody ever has!'

-All the Samurai's gaze was now on the Battling bard as she trained.
-A woman executing a fury of flips, punches and kicks was too much to simply ignore.
+All the Samurai's eyes were now on the Battling Bard while she trained.
+A woman executing a fury of flips, kicks, and strong thrusts with her weaponry, were too much to simply ignore.

-Her fast actions dwindled, but remained subtle.
-The way Gabrielle's body moved could be compared to a graceful deadly dance and the Samurai was entranced by it.
-Once the armory's doors opened, it came to an end.
-Gabrielle viewed the three warriors that walked inside, leaving one of the doors ajar.
-She instantly recognized them as the first three Samurai that challenged, Xena.
+Her celerity dwindled, but remained subtle.
+The way Gabrielle's body moved could be compared to a graceful, deadly dance, and the men were entranced by it.
+Once the armory's doors opened, it came to an end, breaking the spell.
+Gabrielle viewed the few warriors that walked inside, leaving a single door ajar.
+She instantly recognized them as the three Samurai whom initially challenged Xena.

 "Maybe you shouldn't have said anything to begin with, Neji."

-"And let that woman have her way, Suzu." he countered.
-"Besides, you fought her first.
-It's alright though, we'll have our revenge soon."
+"And let that woman have her way, Suzu?"
+He countered.
+"Besides, you fought her first, but our defeat is no consequence, because we'll have our revenge soon."

 "You are crazy."
 Suzu declared.
 "I'm never fighting Xena Sama again.
-Me and Hiro got off easy, although my leg hurts a bit from when she clipped me."
+Hiro and I got off easy, although my leg hurts a bit from when she clipped me."

 "Yeah."
 Hiro concurred.
-"She disarmed me, that's humiliating enough.
+"Xena Sama disarmed me, and that was humiliating.
 A Samurai never drops his katana.
 I'm lucky if the Shogun doesn't enforce hara-kiri upon me."

 "What are y'all complaining about?"
-Neji inquired.
-"It was I who got kicked, spanked by her sword and punched in the face!"
+Neji inquired angrily.
+"It was I who got kicked, spanked by her sword like a child, and punched in the face!
+And don't call her Xena Sama!"

 "We should have just let Xena Sama instruct us."
-Hiro affirmed.
+Hiro felt rueful, compelling Neji's chagrin.

 "Backing you up was a mistake, Neji."
 Suzu confessed.
-"She still got her way by beating on our entire squard and did you see what she did to, Master Zicalus?
+"She still got her way by beating on our entire squad.
+And did you see what she did to Master Zicalus?
 Damn near pounded the man into-"

 The last sentence garnered Gabrielle's attention.
 'Akemi?'